APM246/RedditContent-Discord-Bot/README.md

 More commands planned

 ## Hosting
-The bot is currently being hosted on a free Amazon Web Service EC2 Ubuntu-16.04 instance.
+The bot is currently being hosted on an AWS EC2 Ubuntu-16.04 instance.